The Complete Guide To A Desktop Appraisal

 - Convenience: You don’t have to coordinate schedules in anticipation of someone coming to the house.

-- Run-down properties: If you’re evaluating solely based on the data you have about a property and not looking at its condition, there’s less visibility into how well the property is maintained and things that might be wrong with it.
-This could be of particular concern to buyers.
+- Run-down properties: If you’re evaluating solely based on the data you have about a property and not looking at its condition, there’s less visibility into how well the property is maintained and the problems it may have.
+This could be concerning to potential

 - Recently renovated property: If the property has upgrades that haven’t yet been reflected in publicly available data, an appraiser might not grasp the value of your home.
 This could lead to a low appraisal.

 - Incomplete data: In a lot of cases, mortgage investors may require data that isn’t available for a particular property.
-If that data can’t be easily obtained, a desktop appraisal may be impossible.
+If that data can’t be easily collected, a desktop appraisal may be impossible.

-The main difference between a desktop appraisal form and the one used in a full appraisal is the desktop form leaves out things that require an in-person inspection.
+The main difference between a desktop appraisal form and the one used in a full appraisal is that the desktop form leaves out actions that require an in-person inspection.

 A full appraisal requires detailed notes about a property’s condition often accompanied by photos.
 A desktop appraisal, on the other hand, relies strictly on publicly available information.

 In many cases, where a desktop appraisal option could make sense, a lender will choose it for you.
-However, as noted above, lenders (including Rocket Mortgage) may not offer them because they aren’t as accurate about the property’s condition.
+However, as noted above, lenders may not offer them because they aren’t as accurate about the property’s condition.

-On the plus side, if you’re comfortable with the risks, there’s the possibility of saving time and money with a desktop appraisal.
+On the plus side, desktop appraisals provide the possibility of saving time and money.

 The Bottom Line: A Desktop Appraisal Can Offer Modern Flexibility With A Few Caveats